-- We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently and being unable to travel to our facilities. - We and our customers, suppliers, third-party contract manufacturers, and collaboration partners may be prevented from operating worksites, including manufacturing facilities, due to employee illness or reluctance to appear at work and "stay-at-home" regulations. - Interruptions in manufacturing (including the sourcing of reagents) and shipment of our products. - Reduced patient demand for, or provider capacity to deliver, diagnostic testing and elective procedures generally. - Disruptions of the operations of our third-party contract manufacturers and suppliers, which could impact our ability to purchase components at efficient prices and in sufficient amounts. - We may need to raise capital, and if we raise capital by issuing equity securities, our common stock may be diluted. - The market price of our common stock may drop or remain volatile. - We may incur significant employee health care costs under our insurance programs.
+- We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently and being unable to travel to our facilities. - We and our customers, suppliers, third-party contract manufacturers, and collaboration partners may be prevented from operating worksites, including manufacturing facilities, due to employee illness or reluctance to appear at work and "stay-at-home" regulations. - Interruptions in manufacturing (including the sourcing of reagents or supplies) and shipment of our products.
+According to Johns Hopkins Coronavirus Resource Center, daily COVID-19 test volume has increased from less than approximately 0.2 million tests per day in April 2020 to between 0.8 million and 1.0 million tests per day in the first half of October 2020.
+We believe the rapid increase in daily testing volumes is consuming reagents and supplies otherwise available to genomic testing companies like ours across the United States.
+In October, we experienced supply chain disruptions in the supply of plastic materials used in the processing of samples.
+When not limited by the expiration date of products and when we feel it reasonable and feasible to do so, we are taking steps to increase our level of stock reserves, to develop alternative sources of supply and to implement procedures to mitigate the impact on our supply chain or our ability to process samples in our laboratories.
+Though we are in regular contact with our key suppliers, we do not have, nor expect to have, the necessary insight into our vendors' supply chain issues that we may need to know to effectively mitigate the impact to our business.
+Though we attempt to mitigate the impact to our business, these interruptions in manufacturing (including the sourcing of reagents or supplies) may negatively impact our test volumes or levels of revenue. - · Reduced patient demand for, or provider capacity to deliver, diagnostic testing and elective procedures generally. - Disruptions of the operations of our third-party contract manufacturers and suppliers, which could impact our ability to purchase components at efficient prices and in sufficient amounts. - · We may need to raise capital, and if we raise capital by issuing equity securities, our common stock may be diluted. - The market price of our common stock may drop or remain volatile. - We may incur significant employee health care costs under our insurance programs.